Blakeinstein/Design-Patterns/README.md

   > 1. Facade class,
   >
-  >    1. To check for if newly added product already exists. `src/controller/Facade.java:360`
+  >    1. To check for if newly added product already exists. `src/controller/Facade.java:419`
   >
-  >    2. To set the currently selected product `src/controller/Facade.java:340`
+  >    2. To set the currently selected product `src/controller/Facade.java:397`
   >
-  >    3. To submit marked offerings, `src/controller/Facade.java:214`
+  >    3. To find associated products for users loaded from disk, `src/controller/Facade.java:357`
   >
   > 2. ClassProductList class, `src/models/ClassProductList.java:18` to pass the visitor to the products inside.
   >